 I do not exaggerate (though I’m quite capable of doing so) when I write, this is not only the best release of a prog album since “Spirit of Eden” in 1988, it is a great, great work of art.
 It is the “Selling England by the Pound” of our generation.

 The album as a whole beckons us to enter into an English mythos.
 Though I’ve yet to describe the final three songs of English Electric Part One, I can assure the reader that the listener ends not somewhere in England, but somewhere on the edge of eternity itself, peering into its wonders.
 Best of all, he finds himself there not alone, but with his faithful canine companion.
 Each of us lingers, close to the edge, full of purpose and almost completed happiness.

 But, an explanation of this remains for our next post, to appear on September 2.

 Spawton, Longdon, and Co. have proven that England is truly here and now.

-TIC is proud to embrace and promote the art of Big Big Train, a band that believes in making beautiful things.
+The Imaginative Conservative is proud to embrace and promote the art of Big Big Train, a band that believes in making beautiful things.
 They are not only fine musicians, but they are also very fine men.
 They have decided to bypass the corporate world of conformist, profit-driven drivel and cookie-cutter music.
 As creative artists and entrepreneurs, they can only do this with the support of their listeners.
 Please support them by purchasing their CDs or legally downloading their music.
 All of BBT’s music is available from their own website.